Aykut551/SpotifyPosterMaker/examples/How To Make Rip (ONLY FLAC).md

 ### Install Mutagen

-Run the following command to install the necessary library:
+-   Run the following command to install the necessary library:

    ```
     pip install mutagen
    ```

 **Instructions**
-1. Prepare Your FLAC Files
+### 1. Prepare Your FLAC Files

-    •Place the FLAC files from your CD rip into a folder.
+  -   Place the FLAC files from your CD rip into a folder.
 These files will be processed by the script.

-2. Create the Python Script
+### 2. Create the Python Script

-    •Inside the folder containing your FLAC files, create a new Python file (e.g., generate_playlist.py).
+  -   Inside the folder containing your FLAC files, create a new Python file (e.g., generate_playlist.py).

-3. Edit the Python Script
+### 3. Edit the Python Script

-    •Copy and paste the following code into your Python file.
+ -   Copy and paste the following code into your Python file.

-    •Modify the variables in the script to reflect the correct album name, artist name, and any other necessary   details.
+ -   Modify the variables in the script to reflect the correct album name, artist name, and any other necessary   details.

 ```
 import os